Eric Cantor: 2014 Republican primary and resignation

-On June 10, 2014, in a major upset, Cantor lost the Republican primary 44.5 percent–55.5 percent to Dave Brat, a Tea Party candidate and a professor at Randolph-Macon College.
+On June 10, 2014, in a major upset, Cantor lost the Republican primary by 7,193 votes to Dave Brat, a Tea Party candidate and a professor at Randolph-Macon College.
 That made Cantor the first sitting House majority leader to lose a primary since the position was created in 1899.
 Internal campaign polls before the primary showed Cantor 30 points ahead of Brat, and he outspent Brat 40 to 1.

 Cantor's loss in the primary was described by the Los Angeles Times as "one of the greatest political upsets of modern times."
 His loss was attributed to numerous factors including a moderating of his views after entering House leadership, being disconnected from his district, a lack of enthusiasm among his supporters, low turnout for the primary election, and support of Brat from radio talk show hosts.

 Although the national media were shocked at Brat's victory, Richmond-area media outlets had received signs well before the primary that Cantor was in trouble.
 The Richmond Times-Dispatch reported two weeks before the primary that a number of Cantor's constituents felt he took them for granted.
 The Times-Dispatch also revealed that Cantor's attempt to brand Brat as a liberal professor actually made more people turn out for Brat.
 The Chesterfield Observer, a local paper serving Chesterfield County—roughly half of which is in the 7th—reported that Tea-Party-aligned candidates had won several victories there, and at least one Cantor loyalist believed Tea Party supporters smelled "blood in the water."
 One local reporter told David Carr of The New York Times that many constituents believed Cantor was arrogant and unapproachable.
 However, due to massive cutbacks, the race was severely under-polled by local media.
 Few Capitol Hill reporters were willing to go to Cantor's district, for fear that they would be out of Washington in case a major story broke.

 Following his primary defeat, Cantor announced his resignation as House Majority Leader effective on July 31 and declared that he would not run in the general election.
-In an interview with the Times-Dispatch that day, Cantor announced his resignation from Congress effective August 18 and said that he had asked Virginia Governor Terry McAuliffe to call for a special election on November 4 to coincide with the 2014 general election.
+In an interview with the Times-Dispatch that day, Cantor announced his resignation from Congress effective August 18 and said that he had asked Virginia governor Terry McAuliffe to call for a special election on November 4 to coincide with the 2014 general election.

 In early September, advisory firm Moelis & Company announced that it was appointing Eric Cantor as vice chairman and managing director and that he would be elected to the Moelis & Company board of directors.